Zen-ctrl/Rutgers_Cyber_Range/README.md

 2. Check if the machine is vulnerable to the ***"Dirty COW"*** vulnerability: [https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-5195](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-5195)

-3. If the machine is vulnerable,use exploit tools or personal scripting capabilities.
+3. If the machine is vulnerable, use exploit tools or personal scripting capabilities.
 Exploit tool example: [https://dirtycow.ninja/](https://dirtycow.ninja/)

+Run the kernel down grade shell script when finished with the playbook Follow[]